SFPC/spring2014/README.md

-Dear SFPC participants.
+School for poetic computation is a small artist-lead school to learn about computation through hands on workshop and conceptual investigation.
+The spring 2014 session runs for two weeks in Oribital, 155 Rivington street.
+Two weeks intensive will be lead by SFPC co-founders, Zach Lieberman and Taeyoon Choi along with SFPC alumni, Jonathan Dahan and Tega Brain.
+Teachers will be availiable to support participants through individual tutoring and collective brainstorming.
+Additionally, classes by Gabi Levine, Kaho Abe, Molmol Kuo, Lauren McCarthy and Kyle McDonald will provide opportunities to dive into specific topic and methods.
+There will be opportunities for participants to lead a workshop or study group.
+Casey Gollan, SFPC administrator, and Taeyoon will be the contact person regarding schedule and other logistics.

 This is a work in progress for School for poetic computation, Spring 2014.
-This schedule is just for SFPC participants' eyes only.
-Let's keep this just between us until we annouce teachers and guest speakers when we get everyone's confirmation.
-We will announce it on our social media sometime this week.

-We have a rock star line up of teachers and guest speakers.
-We are incredibly excited for you to meet them.
-Also keep in mind we will be shaping the program with your feedback, and there will be opportunities for you to lead a workshop or study group, which is best when it happens naturally.
+Once again, We are incredibly excited to have a rock star line up of teachers and guest speakers.

 # 2 weeks schedule

+4.20~5.4 2014, New York City

+Morning classes will happen 10 AM~ 12PM, Lunch between 12:30~1:30PM and afternoon class between 3~5PM.

+All classes will be documented on sfpc hackpad and later published through our website.
+Moises Sanabria, SFPC alumni, will be in charge of documentation and web design.

 Two weeks program comes down to 10 days of class.
+It will be structed in three main themes.
+Some schedule will be updated after first three days, according to needs of the participants.

 - Day 1~3: Basics of Computation
-- Day 4~6: Tools exploration
+- Day 4~7: Tools exploration
-- Day 7~10: Code + Poetry
+- Day 8~10: Code + Poetry

-Morning classes will happen 10 AM~ 12PM, Lunch between 12:30~1:30PM and afternoon class between 3~5PM.
+# Basics of Computation
 ### 4.20 Sun

 1 PM Greetings and social time

 4~6 PM Lighting talk and dinner with SFPC alumni and community

-# Basics of Computation

 ### 4.21 Mon
-AM & PM: Zach Lieberman, Taeyoon Choi, Jonathan Dahan, Tega Brain
+AM & PM: Zach Lieberman, Taeyoon Choi, Jonathan Dahan

 ### 4.22 Tue
 AM: Zach

-PM: Casey Gollan
+PM: Casey Gollan + Dahan

 ### 4.23 Wed
 AM: Zach

-Lunch with guest:  Lev Manovich on Algorithm and poetry.
+Lunch with guest:Lev Manovich

 PM: Taeyoon

 # Tools exploration

 ### 4.24 Thur
-AM: Dahan + Zach + Taeyoon + Tega
+AM: Dahan + Taeyoon + Tega + Zach

 Lunch with guest

-PM: continued
+PM: work time

 ### 4.25 Fri
-AM: Dahan + Taeyoon + Tega
+AM: Dahan + Tega+ Taeyoon

 PM: Gabriella Levine: Biometric design